State Police Seeking ID of Burglary/Theft Suspect in Upper Twp., NJ - NewsBreak

 State Police Seeking ID of Burglary/Theft Suspect in Upper Twp., NJ

 Do you know who broke into several vehicles in Upper Township recently?.
-That is the question the New Jersey State Police is asking as they...wpgtalkradio.com
+That is the question the New Jersey State Police is asking as they...catcountry1073.com

 Do you know who broke into several vehicles in Upper Township recently?.
-That is the question the New Jersey State Police is asking as they...wpgtalkradio.com
+That is the question the New Jersey State Police is asking as they...catcountry1073.com

 Comments / 1